 HWM handles hazardous materials and other items destined for recycling which cannot be accepted via the university's recycling program.
-HWM handles batteries, appliances, and metals.
+HWM handles batteries, old electronic equipment, computers and metal appliances.
 For more information on recycling at McGill, consult the Sustainability website.

 Alkaline and rechargeable batteries

 If you live in Montreal, you can dispose of them for free at your local "Eco center".
 In order to know where is the nearest Eco center, visit this website.

 Send your used alkaline batteries to McGill's Hazardous Waste Management department where they will be subsequently sent for treatment.

 For small quantities, you can drop your batteries in one of our red battery recycling bins located in the lobby of all major buildings: